grumpyjames/birding-almanac/blog/inaugural-birds-with-friends/inaugural-birds-with-friends.md

 On the day, we're up considerably earlier than the dry-run, and this causes amusing strife between AB1 (driving) and AB2 (instructing Google to navigate to a place on the reserve which is inaccessible to cars).
-After a mild argument, we're still fifteen minutes early; and brilliantly our guests are fifteen minutes late.
+After some minor wrangling, we're still fifteen minutes early; and brilliantly our guests are fifteen minutes late.

 This does give us a bit of time to orientate ourselves.
 We realise that the gate to the RSPB parking is open (it wasn't on rehearsal day), so we mosey on down there, because it's...a nice place to park?

-This is a good decision, because as soon as we're out of the car we can hear a Nightingale - it's perhaps thirty or forty metres to our North-East of us.
-We're pretty confident that we'll walk past it once we start out on a circuit of the reserve; here's hoping it can hang on until our friends arrive!
+This is a good decision, because as soon as we're out of the car we can hear a Nightingale - it's perhaps thirty or forty metres North-East of us.
+We're pretty confident we'll walk past it once we start out on a circuit of the reserve; here's hoping it can hang on until our friends arrive!

-Which they eventually do, after a brief false start where they visit [Nationwide Platforms](https://www.nationwideplatforms.co.uk/en-gb/find-a-depot/kent).
+Which they do, after a brief false start where they visit [Nationwide Platforms](https://www.nationwideplatforms.co.uk/en-gb/find-a-depot/kent).
 We cut short the introduction to the reserve in favour of going to find this Nightingale.
 It is belting its song out from a bushy thicket perhaps two or